open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-contract-for-a-settledcontract">Get the contract for the SettledContract</a> and map to the contract's `.title`.
+[Get the contract for the SettledContract](operations.md#get-the-contract-for-a-settledcontract) and map to the contract's `.title`.

 ```xml
 <efac:SettledContract>